jahatfi/ddt/README.md

 ```
 ## Notes:
 There is no need to monkey-unpatch (i.e. call `monkeypatch.delattr()`) variables after assertions to clean up the environment for the next function call, as every patchable variable on which a function depends is freshly patched before callling the function and asserting the results.
-To demonstrate this idea, see these results from test_divideints.py:
+To demonstrate this idea, see these results from test_divide_ints.py:
+### TODO: Add other examples (including this one) to the repo:
 ```python
     # Coverage: 45.45% of function lines [17-27]
     # Covered Lines: 17-18;21;24;27